 Use what you already have

 Finish the items you already have at home before purchasing special products and containers.
 Save all of your food jars once you’re finished and reuse them for storage at home or for carrying your toiletries.
-Finish up the shampoo and other hygiene items in your medicine cabinet, and keep using your plastic items as long as possible.
+Finish up the shampoo and other hygiene items in your medicine cabinet, and keep using your plastic items as long as possible before recycling.
 This is the most sustainable thing you can do in any aspect of your life.

 Make sure it’s sustainable for you